Table of Contents

 The organization may exclude from reporting in column (e) any item of “other compensation” given to a person listed in Part IV if its total value is less than $10,000 for the calendar year ending with or within the organization's tax year.

-For a short year return in which there is no calendar year that ends with or within the short year, leave columns (c), (d), and (e) blank, unless the return is a final return.
-If the return is a final return, report in column (d) the compensation that is reportable compensation on Forms W-2 and Forms 1099 for the short year, from both the filing organization and related organizations, whether or not Forms W-2 or Forms 1099 have been filed yet to report such compensation.
+For a short year return in which there is no calendar year that ends with or within the short year, leave columns (c), (d), and (e) blank and do not report any highest compensated employees or highest compensated independent contractors (because such persons are determined according to compensation received in the calendar year ending with or within the tax year for which the return is filed), unless the return is a final return.
+If the return is a final return, report in column (c) the compensation that is reportable compensation on Forms W-2 and Forms 1099 for the short year, from both the filing organization and related organizations, whether or not Forms W-2 or Forms 1099 have been filed yet to report such compensation.
 Report health benefits, contributions to employee benefit plans, and other deferred compensation for the short year in column (d), and other compensation for the short year in column (e).

 Statement regarding personal benefit contract.
 If, in connection with a transfer to or for the use of the organization, the organization directly or indirectly pays premiums on any personal benefit contract, or there is an understanding or expectation that any person will directly or indirectly pay such premiums, the organization must do the following:

 Attach a statement describing the organization's involvement with the personal benefit contract(s);

 Report on Form 8870, Information Return for Transfers Associated With Certain Personal Benefit Contracts, the premiums that the organization paid, and the premiums paid by others but treated as paid by the organization; and

 Report and pay an excise tax, equal to premiums paid, on Form 4720, Return of Certain Excise Taxes Under Chapters 41 and 42 of the Internal Revenue Code.